-- The Research committee informs the faculty about minor and major research projects from funding agencies like UGC, through e-mail. - The committee recommended to award prize to best student projects from each department - The committee recommended the extension of library working hours and provide information about various resources available in the library including e-resources.
+- A research committee functions in the college for the promotion of research of faculty and students. - It monitors Key Performance Indicators such as no. of publications, no. of minor and major projects, patents etc. yearly. - The Research committee informs the faculty about minor and major research projects from funding agencies like UGC, through e-mail. - The committee recommended to award prize to best student projects from each department.